Blog post 10 min read

 Here's our (short) sales pitch.

 • You are looking for a developer-focused solution that will last you many years ahead.
-With Infisical, you get much more than just a secure key-value storage (e.g., secret scanning, certificate management, secret sharing, and more).
+With Infisical, you get much more than just secure key-value storage (e.g., secret scanning, certificate management, secret sharing, and more).

 • You value transparency.
 We're open source and open core under the MIT license.